lovedrones/24fitapp/README.md

 # 24FIT-me / 2FIT 4ME
 A Lifestyle Fitness APP
-that should work as a personal trainer and nutritionist in your in you.
+that should work as a personal trainer and nutritionist in your phone.

 # ScreenShots
 ![alt text](https://i.imgur.com/U2Pw3DP.png)